BryanJacobs/FIDO2Applet/docs/FAQ.md

 So set a PIN, and unplug your card when you're not using it.

-Fourthly, implementing credProtect by storing a different value for every credential is a royal pain: it would require the key's generated credential IDs to be longer than the minimum 64 bytes.
-Rather than do that, this implementation just rejects the creation of high-credProtect credentials while a PIN is unset.
+Thirdly, implementing credProtect by storing values for non-discoverable credentials is a royal pain: it would require the key's generated credential IDs to be longer than the minimum 64 bytes.
+Rather than do that, this implementation just rejects the creation of level-three non-discoverable credentials while a PIN is unset.
+Discoverable credentials are always fine, although of course you can't USE level 3 credentials without setting a PIN...

 So, again, set a PIN.